mrwillson2u/Mood-Monitor/README.md

 ## Installation

 1. Make sure Node.js is installed on your computer.
-To download, visit This site was built using [nodejs.org](https://nodejs.org).
+To download, visit [nodejs.org](https://nodejs.org).

 2. Ether clone this repository or download the zip and unzip it on your local computer.